iPhone Food Photography Lighting Tips for Better Food Images

 NEEWER SNOOT KIT (COMES WITH A GRID AND GELS)

-The snoot will create a more direct light with stronger shadows.
+The snoot will create more direct light with stronger shadows.
 It also comes with gels if you want to experiment with different colors.

 Lighting Tips for iPhone Photography